Notification

 The data source configuration contains information about who can view or edit the data source, how often the data refreshes, whether community visualizations can be accessed, and whether fields can be edited for this data source.
 You can also view and edit the fields that appear in the Data panel.

-To access the data source configuration window, perform the following steps:
+To access the data source configuration window, follow these steps:

 1. Edit Edit your report.